It's Official: Rihanna Is Launching Fenty Skin Care

-Just when you think Rihanna is doing it all — a rumored upcoming album, Savage x Fenty, Fenty Beauty, Fenty House — she proves that she is nowhere near hitting the bottom of her to-do list.
-Case in point: Today, the star announced that she will indeed be launching Fenty skin-care — and sooner than we all expected.
+Just when you think Rihanna is doing it all — a rumoured upcoming album, Savage x Fenty, Fenty Beauty, Fenty House — she proves that she is nowhere near hitting the bottom of her to-do list.
+Case in point: Yesterday, the star announced that she will indeed be launching Fenty skin-care — and sooner than we all expected.

 After nearly three years of building her successful makeup brand, which has become a benchmark for inclusivity in the industry, Rihanna is ready to extend her empire.
 In the May 2020 issue of British Vogue, she confirmed that a skin-care line is on the way — and it will set a new standard in the category.
 "Skin care, it's the truth.
 It either works, or it doesn't.
 There's nowhere to hide," Rihanna told the publication.